Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Mathematical preliminaries

-In summary, we introduce a duplex $\Z_2$-grading structure in a four-dimensional manifold: The primary structure is induced utilizing the Hodge-dual operator on two-form objects and extended to one-form objects owing to isomorphism (\ref{ismor}).
+In summary, we showed a duplex $\Z_2$-grading structure is generally induced by the parity operator in a four-dimensional manifold: The primary structure is induced utilizing the Hodge-dual operator on two-form objects and extended to one-form objects owing to isomorphism (\ref{ismor}).
 The secondary structure is constructed using the $(\TxT)$-matrix representation and superalgebra using matrix multiplication.
 The Dirac operator is defined owing to a superalgebra of $(\TxT)$-matrices in the secondary superspace.